Neuroscience of sleep: Entropy reduction

+This theory is related to the restorative role of sleep but distinct enough since it deals with a very specific quantify: entropy.
+In a very simplified way, wakefulness can be associated with increased disorder in the nervous system and this disorder can threaten the high order that is needed for proper function of the nervous system.
+Entropy is related to order and disorder, but it is not necessarily the same.
+Cortical activity gets progressively disrupted during wakefulness and sleep restores the levels of cortical activity close to criticality.
+Signal noise affects many aspect of the central nervous system.
+Understanding the relationship between wakefulness and entropy can be approached from the field of statistical mechanics.
+At a substratum level, interactions with the environment increase the number of possible micro states of the nervous system and this leads to an increase in entropy.

+The reduction in entropy can also be approached from the perspective of classic and non-equilibrium thermodynamics.
+The central nervous system uses a disproportionate amount of the available energy supply.
+Most of the energy usage of the nervous system is devoted to electric neuronal activity and synaptic processes.
+Energy is used in large amounts by the Na+/K + -ATPase pump to move sodium and potassium in the generation of action potentials; this process is highly efficient but entropy is still generated.

 Endocrine function

 The secretion of many hormones is affected by sleep-wake cycles.
 For example, melatonin, a hormonal timekeeper, is considered a strongly circadian hormone, whose secretion increases at dim light and peaks during nocturnal sleep, diminishing with bright light to the eyes.
 In some organisms melatonin secretion depends on sleep, but in humans it is independent of sleep and depends only on light level.
 Of course, in humans as well as other animals, such a hormone may facilitate coordination of sleep onset.
 Similarly, cortisol and thyroid stimulating hormone (TSH) are strongly circadian and diurnal hormones, mostly independent of sleep.
 In contrast, other hormones like growth hormone (GH) & prolactin are critically sleep-dependent, and are suppressed in the absence of sleep.
 GH has maximum increase during SWS while prolactin is secreted early after sleep onset and rises through the night.
 In some hormones whose secretion is controlled by light level, sleep seems to increase secretion.
 Almost in all cases, sleep deprivation has detrimental effects.
 For example, cortisol, which is essential for metabolism (it is so important that animals can die within a week of its deficiency) and affects the ability to withstand noxious stimuli, is increased by waking and during REM sleep.
 Similarly, TSH increases during nocturnal sleep and decreases with prolonged periods of reduced sleep, but increases during total acute sleep deprivation.

 Because hormones play a major role in energy balance and metabolism, and sleep plays a critical role in the timing and amplitude of their secretion, sleep has a sizable effect on metabolism.
 This could explain some of the early theories of sleep function that predicted that sleep has a metabolic regulation role.